 To avoid ring, it should temporarily disable one of the ports of primary node, when it enables each MRPP ring in the whole MRPP ring; and after all of the nodes are configured, open the port.

 When disable MRPP ring, it needs to insure the MRPP ring doesn't have ring.
-SWITCH A configuration Task Sequence: Switch(Config)#mrpp enable

 Switch(mrpp-ring-4000)#fail-timer 18

 Switch(mrpp-ring-4000)#hello-timer 5

 Switch(mrpp-ring-4000)#node-mode master